Risk Management

 Risk control measures

-- Conduct regular manpower inventory and audits.
+- Conducting regular manpower inventory and audits.

 - Comprehensive training and local talent development programs.